-Dorset CPRE Charity Number 211974 info@dorset-cpre.org.uk www.dorset-cpre.org.uk_Tel: 0333 577 0360 The Campaign to Protect Rural England exists to promote the beauty, tranquillity and diversity of rural England by encouraging the sustainable use of land and other natural resources in town and country.
+Dorset CPRE Charity Number 211974 info@dorset-cpre.org.uk www.dorset-cpre.org.uk_Tel: 0333 577 0360

+The Campaign to Protect Rural England exists to promote the beauty, tranquillity and diversity of rural England by encouraging the sustainable use of land and other natural resources in town and country.

-SUMMARY
+Summary

-1. This report concludes that it would be appropriate for Dorset Council to reintroduce the 2011 policy whereby each UK local authority was able to reduce its 2020 renewable energy target from 15% (the UK target) to 7.5% This was decided when it was realised that if the target were to be realised the damage done to Dorset's rural assets, particularly its landscape, would be unacceptable.

-2. The means by which reduction was to be carried out was for a local authority not to claim the output from an installation of National Significance for its area but to allow the aggregate output from all such installations to be distributed to every local administration as 50% of its 2050 target.
-It can be noted that the 2020 target was 15% of total energy consumption in 2020, not the 100% of electricity consumption in 2050, the target of current concern.

-3. At the time the decision was made, 23 Installations of National Significance were responsible for 31% of UK renewable electricity output.
-By 31 December 2020 these figures had risen to 90 and 54%.
-This evidence and an analysis of future trends, importantly the Government focus on offshore wind and nuclear, suggest that a figure of 70% is possible in the medium to long term..

-4. The significance for England, Dorset and Bournemouth, Christchurch & Poole if a 70% reduction in their targets was to be applied in 2050 are described.

-5. As an example, Dorset Council's target of 3.84 TWh would be reduced to 1.15 TWh.
-Allowing for current generation of 0.50 TWh, the remaining 0.65 TWh could be supplied potentially by the installation of roof-mounted solar photovoltaic panels on 49% of currently unutilised domestic and business buildings.
+- 1. This report concludes that it would be appropriate for Dorset Council to reintroduce the 2011 policy whereby each UK local authority was able to reduce its 2020 renewable energy target by 50% from 15% (the UK target) to 7.5%.
+This policy was proposed and implemented when it was realised that if the 15% target were to be realised, the damage that would be done to Dorset's rural assets, particularly its landscapes, would be unacceptable. - 2.
+The means by which reduction was to be carried out was for a local authority not to claim the output from an installation of National Significance for its area but to allow the aggregate output from all such installations to be distributed, virtually, to every local administration as 50% of its 2020 target.
+It can be noted that the 2020 target required 15% of total energy consumption to be generated by renewable sources.
+In contrast, the current 2050 target requires 100% of total electricity consumption to be generated from renewable sources. - 3.
+At the time the decision was made, 23 Installations of National Significance were responsible for 31% of UK renewable electricity output.
+By 31 December 2020 these figures had risen to 90 and 54%, respectively.
+This evidence and an analysis of future trends, importantly the Government focus on offshore wind and nuclear, suggest that a figure of 70% is possible in the medium to long term. - 4.
+The significance of a 70% reduction in the 2050 target is summarised in Tables A & B on page 4 for three authorities: England, Dorset Council UA and Bournemouth, Christchurch & Poole UA. - 5.
+As an example, Dorset Council's target of 3.84 TWh is reduced to 1.15 TWh.
+Allowing for current generation of 0.50 TWh, the remaining 0.65 TWh could be provided by installation of roof-mounted solar photovoltaic panels on 50.3% of currently unutilised domestic, commercial and public buildings.
+The methodology employed to allow these conclusions is the subject of a sister report "Solar Photovoltaics in 2050 Renewable Electricity Technology Mixes and the Role of Roof-Mounted Installations.